SeppeVerhavert/markdown-warm-up/readme.md

 ___

-### 6. Make a list with the top three things you would change first (and explain why those three specifically)
+### 6. Make a list with the top three things you would change first.

 Changes | Explanation
 ------------ | -------------
 Better and more streamlined feel of the site. | Change the background color, have higher quality pictures.
 Customers need to be able to scroll through pictures.
 Add some reviews of happy customers. (especially if the food is great!)
 Add a working email where people can post questions. | Adding an email or other contact method to your site is a good idea, however you need to make sure the link works.
 Make menu more visible and more easy to navigate. | Don't put your special offers on the bottom of another page.
 Make another tab where people can find your specials.
-Maybe add some links people can click on to take them to different parts of your menu; e.g. [soups](http://www.treasure-pot.be/menu.htm) [appetisers](http://www.treasure-pot.be/menu.htm) [main courses](http://www.treasure-pot.be/menu.htm)
+Maybe add some links people can click on to take them to different parts of your menu; e.g. [:tea:](http://www.treasure-pot.be/menu.htm) [:fish:](http://www.treasure-pot.be/menu.htm) [:rooster:](http://www.treasure-pot.be/menu.htm)